 This page describes rules for datasets, conformance to which enables datasets to be integrated in the Loc-I index.

-Loc-I is concerned with descriptions of geospatial entities, known as features, which are described within datasets that are maintained by distinct authorities and processes.
+Loc-I is concerned with descriptions of geospatial entities or locations, known as features, which are described within datasets that are maintained by distinct authorities and processes.
 The goal is to allow the spatial relationships with features from other datasets to be easily accessible - particularly spatial containment and overlap.
 While these relationships might in theory be computed on-the-fly, for various reasons this is not always practical or desirable.
 The Loc-I index computes and assembles the relationships in advance, through various procedures which are tuned to the different sources.
-These relationships then support the various Loc-I services, such as Excelerator and IderDown
+Some relationships between objects are inherent in the original datasets, some are computed from their spatial geometry and extent, and some arise from other considerations, such as jurisdictional arrangements.
+The relationships then enable various Loc-I services, such as Excelerator and IderDown

 Each significant relationship between features is realised as an explicit ‘link’.
 Metadata is associated with each link in order to indicate where it comes from.
 The set of links is managed and stored separately from either the source or target data.